a

 If These Walls Could Talk (Lipsey's)

-Lipsey’s is one of the largest independently owned, single location firearm distributors in the country.
+Lipsey’sisone of the largest independently owned, single location firearm distributors in the country.
 With a rich history spanning more than 60 years, the company remains a family-run business today.
 MESH began to collaborate with Lipsey’s in 2013, tasked with the creation of a more modern logo design.
 From there, we moved to revamping their social media presence to increase brand awareness and enhance relationships with both dealers and customers.

 When Lipsey’s moved to a new location earlier this month, they envisioned environmental graphic installations reflective of the company’s history and beliefs.